 Also called “marketing defects,” these mistakes are centered around actions in the supply chain.
 In other words, the product was properly designed, but it didn’t have the correct instructions or warnings.
 This lack of guidance made the product unreasonably dangerous to its intended consumers.
 Some examples of a failure to warn include a medication that causes vomiting if not taken with a glass of water, a child’s chair meant to clamp onto a table that falls if not installed correctly, or a saw that causes injury if a person’s hand isn’t in the correct place.

-An experienced attorney will be able to determine whether you have a viable case and can begin gathering evidence to support your claim.
+An experienced defective product lawyer in Montgomery County will be able to determine whether you have a viable case and can begin gathering evidence to support your claim.

 Who Is Responsible for Injuries Caused by a Defective Product in Pennsylvania?

 If you’ve been injured by a product and you want to recover your losses, you’ll first need to identify who might be liable and name them as defendants in your lawsuit.
 As a general rule, you’ll want to look at all parties involved in the product’s chain of distribution, which is the path that the product takes from manufacture to distribution to customer.
 In most cases, the at-fault party will be the manufacturer, retailer, wholesaler, or distributor.
 An expert criminal defense lawyer can help you determine who may be liable for your injuries based on the circumstances of your case.